SharePoint/sp-dev-docs/docs/solution-guidance/provisioning-console-application-sample.md

 4. Create a file system connector object so that we can store a temporary copy of the provisioning template that we're going to apply to another site.

+	> [!NOTE]
-	**Note:**  This step is optional.
+	> This step is optional.
 It's not required that you serialize the provisioning template to XML.
 At this stage, the template is simply C# code.
 Not only is serialization optional, but you also can use whatever serialization format you wish.

 5. Execute the extraction of the provisioning template by using just this single line of code.  	`ProvisioningTemplate template = ctx.Web.GetProvisioningTemplate(ptci);`